The House

 How expensive is it to operate the Community House?

-Our annual operating budget is $650,000-$700,000.
-As can be expected, it is very expensive to maintain the large, old building and constantly be “event ready.”
-But through the support of the community, we have been able to operate for nearly 100 years and hopefully at least 100 more!
+Our annual operating budget is $900,000.
+As expected, maintaining the large, old building and constantly being program and event-ready is costly.
+But thanks to the community's support, we have been able to operate for nearly 100 years and hopefully at least 100 more!